ethemguner/DjangoFirstProject/README.md

 If you're not login you cannot add product to your cart.

 You can add product to your shopping list.
 You can see added product(s) in your cart list page.
 Also in cart list, there is total price.
-In cart list, adress and phone number is listing.
+In cart list, adress and phone number are listing.
 If adress or phone numer information isn't adjusted, It gives a message about that and gives a link to settings page to adjust the adress and phone number.

 Every user has a cart list.
 (I really tried so hard to do this.
-I believe there are some problems about that but for now everything is very stable.)
+I believe there are some problems about that but for now everything seems very stable.)

 For superuser, adding-deleting-editing product available.